Customers Bancorp, Inc. (CUBI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ).
+13, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Customers Bancorp, Inc. ("Customers Bancorp" or the "Company") (NYSE: CUBI ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR CUSTOMERS BANCORP INVESTMENTS, CLICK HERE
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN CUSTOMERS BANCORP, INC. (CUBI), CLICK

-BEFORE JANUARY 31, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT
+BEFORE JANUARY 31, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?